 Studio Art: Print

-Her work has been recognized with awards, residencies, and fellowships including the Aon-CUE Artist Empowerment Award, MacDowell Colony Fellowship, Lighthouse Works Fellowship, Vermont Studio Center Zeta Orionis Fellowship, Wassaic Project Residency and Education Fellowship, Roswell Artist-in-Residence Program, Robert Schoelkopf Memorial Travel Grant, Frederick M. Peyser Prize in Painting, and Mellon Mays Undergraduate Fellowship.
+Her work has been recognized with awards, residencies, and fellowships including the Sharpe-Walentas Studio Program, Aon-CUE Artist Empowerment Award, MacDowell Fellowship, Lighthouse Works Fellowship, Vermont Studio Center Zeta Orionis Fellowship, Wassaic Project Residency and Education Fellowship, Roswell Artist-in-Residence Program, Robert Schoelkopf Memorial Travel Grant, Frederick M. Peyser Prize in Painting, and Mellon Mays Undergraduate Fellowship, among others.

 She is currently working on a book “Artists in the Studio: On Doubt” which compiles contemporary artist writing on the role and experience of doubt in artistic practices.
 In December 2018 selections from the book were featured in the online art magazine Lookie-Lookie, “Ten Painters on Doubt”.